 Location.
 34° 24.377′ N, 83° 29.093′ W. Marker is near Homer, Georgia, in Banks County.
 Marker is at the intersection of U.S. 441 and Old U.S. 441, on the right when traveling south on U.S. 441.
 Touch for map.
 Marker is in this post office area: Homer GA 30547, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Line Baptist Church (approx. 1.2 miles away); Mt.
-Pleasant Church Middle River Volunteers (approx. 4.3 miles away); Leatherwood Baptist Church (approx. 4.4 miles away); Banks County (approx. 5 miles away); Nails Creek Baptist Church (approx. 5.1 miles away); “Hawkins Line” (approx. 6.4 miles away); Battle of Narrows (approx. 6.4 miles away).
+At least 8 other markers Line Baptist Church (approx. 1.2 miles away); Mt.
+Pleasant Church (approx. 3.8 miles away); Middle River Volunteers (approx. 4.3 miles away); Leatherwood Baptist Church (approx. 4.4 miles away); Banks County (approx. 5 miles away); Nails Creek Baptist Church (approx. 5.1 miles away); “Hawkins Line” (approx. 6.4 miles away); Battle of Narrows (approx. 6.4 miles away).
 Touch for a list and map of all markers in Homer.

 More about this marker.
 The marker stands adjacent to the southbound lanes of US Highway 441.
 It originally stood on what is now Old US Highway 441, near Line Baptist Church.
 It was moved to this location when the new highway was constructed.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 4, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,036 times since then and 20 times this year.
+It was originally submitted on March 4, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,061 times since then and 15 times this year.
 Photos: 1, 2, 3, 4. submitted on March 4, 2011, by David Seibert of Sandy Springs, Georgia. • Bernard Fisher was the editor who published this page.